tokligence/tokligence-gateway-npm/lib/knowledge/configuration_guide.md

 - **Production / shared env**:
   - Set `TOKLIGENCE_AUTH_DISABLED=false`
   - Use a long random `TOKLIGENCE_AUTH_SECRET`
+  - **Use PostgreSQL** for ledger storage for better performance and scalability
-  - Put ledger and identity DBs on persistent storage (e.g. volume mount or Postgres DSN if you migrate).
+  - Put ledger and identity DBs on persistent storage (e.g. volume mount for SQLite, or PostgreSQL server)

 ### 2.3 Logging & Diagnostics